 Plagiarism Detection at HackerRank for Work detects candidates who have the same structure of code and logic used but could have changed variable names, looping constructs, and more.

-Our improved plagiarism detection algorithms compare candidate codes across all submissions that are available on the HackerRank for Work platform and provide you a more comprehensive and accurate report.
+Our improved plagiarism detection algorithms compare candidate codes across all submissions that are available on the HackerRank for Work platform and provide you with a more comprehensive and accurate report.

 Note: Although we detect code similarity, we cannot determine the reason for code similarity.
 This is to help you in saving time as we point out the cases that are worth a detailed examination.

 Customer Use Case 1

 Sania who works as a Sr. Software Engineer evaluates tests for junior developers/freshers for her organization.
 As the test is for junior developers or freshers it contains basic coding questions to check the coding capability of the candidate.
 One of the questions in the test was “Fibonacci Series” for which she found out that one of the candidate's test reports was flagged for plagiarism.
 However, while checking the code Sania was able to understand that since the problem statement is simple and there are only a few ways in which this question can be solved he chose to ignore the plagiarism flag and recommended his team to go forward with the candidate for further rounds of interview.